Jain (Deemed-to-be University)

-Jain University’s conference on urban transformations
+Jain (Deemed-to-be University) ’s conference on urban transformations

 Interspersed among the sprawling concrete blocks of the city of Bangalore are heritage sites of yore.
 There are apparently ~25,000 heritage sites in and around Bangalore out of which the state and central governments protect only a mere 1200.
 Tipu Sultan’s armory that lies unprotected in one of the by-lanes of Kalasipalayam is a case in point.
 “We alone cannot preserve the heritage of Bangalore.
 It should become a movement from the grassroots and the society has to get involved to protect our monuments,” said Dr. Arjun Raj.